emberjs/guides/source/localizable/routing/query-params.md

 If you wish to reset a query param, you have two options:

-1. explicitly pass in the default value for that query param into `link-to` or `transitionTo`
+1. explicitly pass in the default value for that query param into `link-to` or `transitionTo`.
-2. use the `Route.resetController` hook to set query param values back to their defaults before exiting the route or changing the route's model
+2. use the `Route.resetController` hook to set query param values back to their defaults before exiting the route or changing the route's model.

 In the following example, the controller's `page` query param is reset to 1, _while still scoped to the pre-transition `ArticlesRoute` model_.